What’s Stopping You From Breaking Into Finance and Advancing Within the Industry?

 Shen Han Lee lives in Singapore, where his innate talent for drinking copious amounts of coffee goes largely unnoticed.

-His knack for saying things with a straight face during interviews led to his first career as a stock broker, where he stuck around for 4 years before realizing that life is too short to dispense the same financial platitudes over and over again on a daily basis.
+His knack for saying things with a straight face during interviews led to his first career as a stock broker, where he stuck around for 4 years before realizing that life was too short to dispense the same financial platitudes over and over again on a daily basis.

 Contributors to Breaking Into Wall Street assist with the modeling work and content-related questions and support on the site.

-Occasionally, they also receive free bottle service in recognition of their achievements (ok, this hasn’t happened yet… one day).
+Occasionally, they also receive free bottle service in recognition of their achievements (OK, this hasn’t happened yet… one day).

-BJ Hansen grew up in the Midwestern US and still hasn’t made it out of there.
+BJ Hansen grew up in the Midwestern US, and still hasn’t made it out of there.
 He studied finance at the University of Nebraska and then worked at a boutique investment bank doing Mergers & Acquisitions.